BND Hamburger Icon

 Cash vs. accrual accounting

-For example, while businesses using cash accounting incur tax liability when funds from a sale hit their account, businesses using accrual accounting are taxed on sales made in a given year, whether or not those sales have been paid for.
+For example, when businesses using cash accounting make a sale, they incur tax liability only when funds from the sale reach their account.
+Meanwhile, businesses using accrual accounting are taxed on sales made during the year, whether or not they have received payment for those sales.

 Cash vs. accrual at a glance